2013 Ashes series: Fifth Test

 Fireworks were released from the Pavilion at The Oval at the end of the fifth Test.

 Australia started strongly with both Shane Watson and Steven Smith hitting centuries in their first innings.
 Australia captain Michael Clarke opted to declare for 492/9 on the second day of the test.
 As in the previous test, England's first innings was slow with an average run rate of 2.6 per over.
 With rain forcing play to be abandoned on the fourth day, England managed to push to 377 all out just after lunch on the fifth day.
-Australia added 111/6 in less than two hours before declaring, setting England a target of 227 from 44 overs; the run chase ended in a draw when play was called off due to bad light at 7:36pm, with England needing 21 runs from the final four overs to win an Ashes series 4–0 for the first time.
-The umpires' decision to end the game early was controversial, with commentator Jonathan Agnew declaring it an "absolute disgrace".